celiapaivab/urban-scooter-final-project/README.md

 ## ▶️ How to Execute

 ### 🖥️ **Web Application**
-1. Launch the web application server using the provided project link.
+1. Launch the web application server.
 2. Validate the prioritized functional requirements.
 3. Capture evidence and log any defects in JIRA.